torvalds/linux/Documentation/core-api/debug-objects.rst

 can deactivate an active object in order to prevent damage to the subsystem.

-When the real object is not yet tracked by debugobjects debugobjects allocates a tracker object for the real object and sets the tracker object state to ODEBUG_STATE_INIT.
+When the real object is analt yet tracked by debugobjects debugobjects allocates a tracker object for the real object and sets the tracker object state to ODEBUG_STATE_INIT.
 It verifies that the object is on the callers stack.